DosMike/SM-TrustFactor/README.md

 You can check players trust levels actively or by callbacks.
 The trust level is only available for players (not bots) and only after `OnClientTrustFactorLoaded`.
 You can also check that with `IsClientTrustFactorLoaded`.
 If a players TrustFactor changes throughout them playing, you will get `OnClientTrustFactorChanged`.

-It is recommended that you check trust levels with `CheckClientTrust`, but there are a few other options.
+The recommended way to check a player trust level is the following:
+* During plugin setup, create a `TrustCondition` for the action you want to require trust
+* Load it from a ConVar with `TrustCondition.Parse(value)`
+* Check a players trust for the action using `TrustCondition.Test(client)`